Stay up to date with The Good Life letter

 It’s okay to feel overwhelmed with stress during these times.
 When my grandfather passed away, my grandmother had to take care of financial business on top of dealing with losing her husband.
 Luckily, my father was there to help her through both her grief and the financial burdens.

 Sudden deaths are classified as “unexpected.”
-These deaths include homicides, accidents, suicide, and other forms of unexpected losses.
+These deaths include homicides, accidents, suicide, miscarriage or the loss of a baby, and other forms of unexpected losses.
 On the other hand, an example of an expected loss would be a death due to a terminal illness like cancer.

 Although any death may leave family and friends with a strong sense of hopelessness and anxiety, without warning, death may cause both external and internal crises.
 For example, many family members and friends may feel depressed or struggle with a lack of motivation to continue their daily routines.